-Ask for “un café serré” if you need a strong, small coffee.
+If you need a strong, small coffee, ask for “un café serré”.
 In fact, if you ask for a simple espresso in France, you’ll have their version of the equivalent Italian espresso, which contains about double the amount of water, making the French coffee quite a bit weaker than the original Italian version.

-Ask for “un noisette” if you are after a small coffee with a dash of milk.
+If you are after a small coffee with a dash of milk ask for “un noisette”.
 Many people – me included – make the mistake of asking for a macchiato.
 The word macchiato is not widely understood in France, and the result is usually a coffee served in a big cup filled with milk.

 Ask for “un café crème” if you want to try the French cousin of the cappuccino.
 While a cappuccino is made with frothed milk, the café crème is made with liquid creme.
 The visual effect is very similar, but the French version is a lot heavier than the Italian one.

-Ask for “un café au lait” if you are missing lattes – but remember it’s not exactly the same!
+If you’re missing lates, the closest thing to ask for is “un café au lait” – but remember it’s not exactly the same!
 Lattes have been made mainstream by chains like Starbucks, but it’s still quite rare to find a “real” latte in a traditional French café.
 If you ask for a café au lait what you will get is an espresso served in a glass cup, topped with warm milk.

-Ask for “un allongé” if what you want is an Americano.
+If you want an Americano, ask for “un allongé”.
 In some cafés they might understand if you simply ask for an Americano, but the exact equivalent in French would be un allongé, so why waste an occasion to impress a French server?

 Ask for “un café gourmand” if you need something sweet to go with your espresso.
 The concept of a café gourmand is extremely French… and it’s such a good idea!
 The coffee is usually served with no less than three different kinds of mini desserts, often French pàtisserie classics like a madeleine, crême brûlé, and chocolate fondant.
 It’s the perfect end to a meal and a great afternoon snack.